orbitjs/orbit/README.md

 * `Requestable` - for managing requests for data via methods such as `find`, `create`, `update` and `destroy`.

-* `Transformable` - for keeping data sources in sync through a low level transformations.
+* `Transformable` - for keeping data sources in sync through low level transformations.

 These interfaces can extend (i.e. be "mixed into") your data sources.
 They can